 PARKERSBURG — It’s a day for the women on April 13 at the 14th Ave.
 Gospel Mission in Parkersburg.

-Registration begins at eight a.M., And ladies can stroll-in sign on the day of the conference.
+Registration begins at eight a.m., and ladies can stroll in and sign on the day of the conference.
 The fee is $20 a person.

-Women can sign in online at thegospelmission.Com or can name for reservation statistics at 740-350-8774.
-The church is placed at 4124 14th Ave.
-In south Parkersburg.
+Women can sign in online at thegospelmission.com or call 740-350-8774 for reservation statistics.
+The church is located at 4124 14th Ave. in south Parkersburg.

-The subject matter for the event is “Fear… You don’t have personal me…,” in step with Rittenhouse.
+The event’s subject is “Fear… You don’t have personal me,”… in step with Rittenhouse.

 Speakers for the occasion are Kay Grose, Christina Douglas, LeAnn Bates, and Missi Burch.

 “There’s going to be some uplifting track.
-However, there are going to be a few powerful dramas,” Rittenhouse said.
-“There’s going to be dramas at the topics along with suicide, leaving domestic, awful selections, despair, Can I stroll the Christian Walk.
+However, there will be a few powerful dramas,” Rittenhouse said.
+“There’s going to be dramas on the topics along with suicide, leaving domestic, awful selections, despair, Can I stroll the Christian Walk.

-“A lot of human beings received’t attempt to stroll the Christian Walk due to the fact they don’t suppose they can do it, and it frightens them,” she said.
-“I love it that our savior becomes very frightened approximately what waited on him and he agonized approximately it, yet confronted it and went on the move willingly for us.
+“A lot of human beings didn’t attempt to stroll the Christian Walk because they don’t suppose they can do it, and it frightens them,” she said.
+“I love that our savior becomes very frightened about what awaited him, and he agonized about it, yet confronted it and went on the move willingly for us.

 “As ladies, we have some fears, issues over our youngsters, jobs, finances, and just turning on the TV to peer the form of the sector we now live in,” she said.
-“Some girls are unmarried mother and father.
-I need human beings to realize we no longer face those fears by ourselves; he is going earlier than us and makes a manner; he knows that we are frightened.
+“Some girls are unmarried mothers and fathers.
+I need human beings to realize we no longer face those fears by ourselves; he is going earlier than us and makes a manner; he knows we are frightened.
 However, he says we can believe him.
-We do not have to be paralyzed with fear; it does not need to personal us…we have been offered with a price.”
+We do not have to be paralyzed with fear; it does not need to personalize us…we have been offered with a price.”

 About the audio system:

-* Kay Grose: Grose retired most these days from Ohio Valley University after five years in which she served in the departments of Admissions and Advancement.
-Before OVU, she served as Director of Marketing for Charton Management Inc. For 21 years.
+* Kay Grose: Grose retired most recently from Ohio Valley University after five years in the departments of Admissions and Advancement.
+Before OVU, she was the Director of Marketing for Charton Management Inc. for 21 years.

-Grose has been married to her husband, Rick, for 45 years.
+Grose has been married to Rick for 45 years.
 She is the mother of three sons and seven grandchildren.

 * Christina Douglas: A spouse and mother, she has been married to her husband, JT, for 18 years.
-She is the mom of 3 girls, Tori (16), Carly (14), and Natalie (12).
-She is a worker of the Bureau of the Fiscal Service and works inside the schooling workplace.
+She is the mom of 3 girls: Tori (16), Carly (14), and Natalie (12).
+She works for the Bureau of the Fiscal Service and in the schooling workplace.

-She attends River Valley Community Church and is a member of the praise groups for River Valley and the assimilation train for the Mid-Ohio Valley Celebrate Recovery, which is a biblical 12-step restoration software.
+She attends River Valley Community Church and is a member of the praise groups for River Valley and the assimilation train for the Mid-Ohio Valley Celebrate Recovery, a biblical 12-step restoration software.

-* LeAnn Bates is an authorized counselor and offers therapy for people starting from age three to 93.
+* LeAnn Bates is an authorized counselor who offers therapy for people aged three to 93.

 She is a grandmother to three grandchildren.

 * Melissa Burch: Married to the pastor of the 14th Ave.
-Gospel Mission Tim Burch for 32 years and is the mom of 3 daughters and the grandmother of two.
-Burch has a deep interest in Women and Children’s ministry and is currently become a part of the High on Hope Philippines Mission Trip.
+Gospel Mission Tim Burch has been for 32 years and is the mom of 3 daughters and the grandmother of two.
+Burch is deeply interested in Women and Children’s ministry and is currently a of the gh on Hope Philippines Mission Trip.
 She turned into born and raised in Akron, Ohio